lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-function title='Compression and Decompression Functions'}

-{{Fig-function}} sumarizes the basics functions defined to compress and decompress
+{{Fig-function}} summarizes the basics functions defined to compress and decompress
 a field.
 The first column gives the action's name.
 The second and third
-columns outlines the compression/decompression behavior.
+columns outline the compression/decompression behavior.

 Compression is done in the rule order and compressed values are sent in that order in the compressed
 message.
 The receiver must be able to find the size of each compressed field
 which can be given by the rule or may be sent with the compressed header.

-If the field is identified as variable, then its size must be sent first using the following coding:
+If the field is identified as being variable, then its size must be sent first using the following coding:

 * If the size is between 0 and 14 bytes it is sent using 4 bits.

-* For values between 15 and 255, the first 4 bit sent are set to 1 and the size is sent using 8 bits.
+* For values between 15 and 255, the first 4 bits sent are set to 1 and the size is sent using 8 bits.

 * For higher value, the first 12 bits are set to 1 and the size is sent on 2 bytes.